-Nomination Form Deadline for submittal is March 30, \\\\.
-Please submit to: Vice President for Operations and Finance Mr. Steven Winger
+Deadline for submittal is March 30, .

-I nominate:

-Please provide information about your nominee and how he or she meets the criteria for the award.
+Please submit to: Vice President for Operations and Finance Mr. Steven Winger nominate: Please provide information about your nominee and how he or she meets the criteria for the award.
 If you need more space, please attach additional pages.

-- Has been employed by the College full-time since: \\\\\\ - Provides outstanding service to all or some part of the College community (colleagues, students, faculty, SVDs) and the public. - Strives to continually improve the quality of work and delivery of service. - Develops creative solutions to recurring problems to improve operational efficiencies in significant ways. - Demonstrates a willingness to go beyond the call of duty to serve the needs of all colleagues.
+Has been employed by the College full-time since: Provides outstanding service to all or some part of the College community (colleagues students, faculty, SVDs) and the public. , • Strives to continually improve the quality of work and delivery of service.
+Develops creative solutions to recurring problems to improve operational efficiencies is significant ways. n • Demonstrates a willingness to go beyond the call of duty to serve the needs of all colleagues.
+Name: